chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

 This lab assumes you have:

-* Completed all prerequisites and prior setup tasks successfully.
+* Completed all prerequisites and prior setup tasks successfully

 ## Task 1: Find and Install Recipe